Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

 The main difficulty lies in the design and analysis of an appropriate meta-algorithm.
-In order to be compatible to the gradient-variation base-regret, the meta-algorithm is required to incur a problem-dependent meta-regret of order $\O(\sqrt{V_T\ln N})$.
+In order to be compatible to the gradient-variation base-regret, the meta-algorithm is required to incur a problem-dependent meta-regret of order $\O(\sqrt{V_T\log N})$.
 However, the meta-algorithms used in existing studies~\citep{NIPS'16:MetaGrad,NIPS'18:Zhang-Ader} cannot satisfy the requirements.
-For example, the vanilla Hedge (multiplicative weights update) suffers an $\O(\sqrt{T\ln N})$ meta-regret, which is problem-independent and thus not suitable for us.
-To this end, we design a novel variant of Hedge by leveraging the technique of optimistic online learning with carefully designed optimism, specifically for our problem.
+For example, the vanilla Hedge suffers an $\O(\sqrt{T\log N})$ meta-regret, which is problem-independent and thus not suitable for us.
+To this end, we introduce the optimistic Hedge~\citep{NIPS'15:fast-rate-game} by exploiting the optimistic online learning, and further design a carefully designed optimism specifically for our problem.

 Consider the problem of prediction with expert advice.
 At the beginning of iteration $(t+1)$, in addition to the loss vector $\ellb_t \in \R^N$ returned by the experts, the player can receive an optimism $\m_{t+1} \in \R^N$.
 Optimistic Hedge updates the weight vector $\p_{t+1} \in \Delta_{N}$ by

-Here, $\epsilon > 0$ is the learning rate of the meta-algorithm and we consider a fixed learning rate for simplicity.
-The optimism $\m_{t+1} \in \R^N$ can be interpreted as an optimistic guess of the loss of round $t+1$, and we thus incorporate it into the cumulative loss for update.
-It turns out that Optimistic Hedge can be regarded as an instance of OMD with negative-entropy regularizer, as mentioned in Remark~\ref{remark:OMD}.
+Here, $\epsilon > 0$ is the learning rate of the meta-algorithm and we consider a fixed learning rate for simplicity.\footnote{We adopt the terminology ``learning rate'' for the meta-algorithm of our approach following the convention in the prediction with expert advice, and use ``step size'' for the general online convex optimization.} The optimism $\m_{t+1} \in \R^N$ can be interpreted as an optimistic guess of the loss of round $(t+1)$, and we thus incorporate it into the cumulative loss for update.
+It is well known that Optimistic Hedge can be regarded as an instance of Optimistic OMD with the negative-entropy regularizer, as mentioned in Remark~\ref{remark:OMD}.
 Therefore, the general result of Theorem~\ref{thm:dynamic-regret-OMD-generic} implies the following static regret bound of Optimistic Hedge, and the proof can be found in Appendix~\ref{sec:appendix-proof-OMD}.
-Notably, the negative term shown in~\eqref{eq:regret-optimistic-Hedge} will be of great importance in the algorithmic design and regret analysis. \begin{myLemma} The regret of Optimistic Hedge with a fixed learning rate $\epsilon > 0 $ to any expert $i \in [N]$ is at most
+Notably, the negative term shown in~\eqref{eq:regret-optimistic-Hedge} will be of great importance in the algorithm design and regret analysis. \begin{myLemma} The regret of Optimistic Hedge with a fixed learning rate $\epsilon > 0 $ to any expert $i \in [N]$ is at most

 Let $D_T = \sum_{t=1}^{T} \norm{\ellb_t - \m_{t}}_{\infty}^2$ measure the deviation between optimism and gradient.
-With a proper learning rate tuning scheme, Optimistic Hedge enjoys an $\O(\sqrt{D_T \ln N})$ meta-regret. \end{myLemma}
+With a proper learning rate tuning scheme, Optimistic Hedge enjoys an $\O(\sqrt{D_T \log N})$ meta-regret. \end{myLemma}